ngxbac/ngxbac.github.io/_pages/about.md

 Bac used to be a top [Kaggler](https://www.kaggle.com/backaggle) (highest rank ~50/130000 worldwide).
 He got serveral achivements from top AI competitions at CVPR, MICCAI, ISBI, RSNA, etc.

-He also worked a Senior AI Research Engineer at [VinAI Research Vietnam](https://www.vinai.io), an Embedded Software Engineer at i-Bridge (Japan) and has a solid experiments working as a bridge between academida and industry.
+He also worked a Senior AI Research Engineer at [VinAI Research Vietnam](https://www.vinai.io), an Embedded Software Engineer at i-Bridge (Japan) and has solid experiments working as a bridge between academida and industry.